There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 As mentioned above, I don’t love this look myself, but I can see the appeal.

-In this variation you clip the chain through the slit in your lapel and then place the watch in your front pocket.
+In this variation you clip the chain through the lapel of your suit or blazer jacket and then place the watch in your front jacket pocket.

-The other option is to keep the entire chain out of the pocket and let it dangle in front of your chest, which reminds me of the accoutrements that adorn Royal wedding outfits.
+The other option is to keep the entire chain out of the pocket and let the long chain dangle in front of your chest, which reminds me of the accoutrements that adorn Royal wedding outfits.

-It’s an appropriate look if you’re marrying the Duchess of York, but in my opinion a bit overblown if you’re dressing for work or your buddy’s wedding.
+It’s an appropriate look if you’re King Charles attending a ceremony at Westminster Abbey, but in my opinion a bit overblown if you’re dressing for work or your buddy’s wedding.

 Four of The Best Pocket Watches to Buy Online

-For those who are still in the market for a pocket watch (or potentially looking for another one), here are four timelessly stylish options available to buy online.
+Whether you’re in the market for your first pocket watch or looking for another one, here are four timelessly stylish options available to buy online.

 More Advice on Men’s Accessories from Irreverent Gent: